tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ++>>>>>>> Add foo 5
 ```

-and then delete the middle and bottom hunk, and the conflict markers,
+and then delete the middle and bottom hunk sections, and the conflict
-to get
+markers, to get

 ```python
 def main():